Our opening glass walls remove the visual and physical barriers and expand your sense of space in any climate.

 Case Study: Margarido House

-The first leed-plantinum home in California, Margarido House is striking both in its appearence and in its bold approach to green building.
+The first leed-platinum home in California, Margarido House is striking both in its appearance and in its bold approach to green building.
 To achieve a high-performance thermal envelope, architects typically try to reduce the amount of glazed area, achieving as low a window-to-wall ratio as is possible.
 Yet Margarido House includes an extraordinary amount of glazed enclosure area, including a large NanaWall installation between the living room and the concrete deck overlooking panoramic mountain vistas.

 Architects tend toward the low window-to-wall ratio for two major reasons.
 First, even high-performance triple-glazing and similar solutions rarely approach the U-values offered by opaque envelope materials.
 Second, high-U-value glazing can be undermined by fenestration elements without thermal breaks, which conduct heat across the plenum in spite of best intentions.